higgs328/show-me-the-money/README.md

 ## Summary

-Display hidden details on Job Vacancies listed on the NYC Career Pages.
+A Chrome Extension that uses jquery on the NYC Jobs site to highlight important Job Vacancy details hidden from the end-user.

 ![Screenshot](app/images/screenshot.jpg)